 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2019.

-3. Communicate marketing messages of products, services and experience
+- Communicate marketing messages for products, services and experiences

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|

 Fees for next year will be published in October.
 The fees above only apply for the year shown.